-4. Now, click on the “Run maintenance tasks“.
+4. Then you need to access the “Run maintenance tasks“.

-5. In the System Maintenance window, click on “Next“.
+5. When the System Maintenance window appears, click on “Next“.

-6. Now, you have to click on “Try troubleshooting as an administrator” to continue with the process.
+6. After that, you need to click on “Try troubleshooting as an administrator” to continue with the process.

 Open and Task Manager and check out if the WDUF has stopped consuming a huge amount of CPU power.

 According to some users, they have solved the issue simply by uninstalling the network adapter driver and re-installing it.